Degree: Graduate Certificate

 After completing the program, Buell Fellows join an alumni network that fosters ongoing connections and leadership learning.
 Students are also able to apply credits earned in this program into one of several master’s or doctoral programs offered at the CU Denver’s School of Education & Human Development.

-The Buell Foundation in partnership with University of Colorado Denver and Clayton Early Learning is pleased to announce the 13th Cohort of Fellows.
-We have invited another set of diverse early childhood leaders to join the Buell Early Childhood Leadership Program to begin in May 2020.
-This impressive group of leaders are serving in a variety of professional roles across early learning, health, and wellness.
-This year we are delighted to have additional funds to enroll twenty-two candidates who have committed to join the 2020-2021 program year.
+The Buell Foundation in partnership with University of Colorado Denver and Clayton Early Learning is pleased to announce Cohort 14 of Buell Early Childhood Leadership Program Fellows.
+We have invited another set of diverse early childhood professionals to join the BECLP to begin in May 2021.
+This impressive group of individuals are working in a variety of leadership contexts including early learning, health, wellness, and policy and systems.
+This year we are delighted to have funds to enroll twenty candidates who have committed to join the 2021-2022 program year.
 We are grateful to the alumni and community partners who encouraged and supported all of the candidates to apply this year and to the alumni who served on the team to enroll this year's group.
-The commitment and passion that many have for leading change with young children and families, especially during this critical time within their communities and across the state of Colorado is inspiring to us.
-It is an honor to have the opportunity to teach and learn with this group of early childhood leaders this year!
+The commitment and passion that many have for leading change with young children and families, especially during this critical time, within their communities and across the state of Colorado is inspiring to us.
+It will be an honor to have the opportunity to teach and learn with this group of early childhood professionals this year!

 Courses are offered in a hybrid format with classes meeting in person and by Zoom.
 A detailed calendar with 2021-2022 program dates will be shared with applicants in full prior to commitment to participation.

 ECED 5330: Introduction to Transformational Leadership